January 25, 2021

 innocent, music-filled films where boy meets girl and they behave themselves.
 Monroe Askins' frenetic, effective cinematography during a post-race wild party changes that.
 This is typical drive-in movie fare.
 Funicello’s disapproving character leaves the party early, but as she anemically sings a love ballad in her pre-teen whisper, she removes a cigarette pack.
 You can hear Walt Disney’s pipe hit the floor after dropping from his mouth.
 But she is only putting it and other packs in a case for someone else.
 Whew!

 Though imagining that teen idol, Fabian Forte, came up with that stage name, he was actually born with it.
 His acting strength in this genre was his ability to act cocky on screen.
-But his cardboard performance gets the yellow caution flag for any high school drama department as he does not quite leave the late Fifties behind.
+But his cardboard performance gets the yellow caution flag for any high school drama department, as he does not quite leave the late Fifties behind.
 His character is a promising stock car driver whose blackouts—when boxed in—create track havoc.
-He causes a crash that kills a popular driver and he is suspended from professional racing.
+He causes a crash that kills a popular driver, and he is suspended from professional racing.
 The authorities think he caused the crash for personal gain.
-Disgraced, he is desperate for work, and willing to accept driving on the county fair bumper-car circuit.
+Disgraced, he is desperate for work and willing to accept driving on the county fair bumper-car circuit.
 Race team owner, the lumpy Stanley Adams, initially shies away from the controversial competitor.

 The vintage footage inserted may perk up the NASCAR historian.
-The producers were unable or unwilling to match the resolution with the staged film segments, giving the stock footage a blurry, color-altered appearance.
+The producers were unable to match the resolution with the staged film segments, giving the stock footage a blurry, color-altered appearance.
 Cutaways to the actor’s staged cheering or the motionless studio prop car “driving” are straight out of the Forties.
 Real track announcer, Sandy Reed, is again on hand to call the races.
-In shades and microphone in hand, he appears restrained from gesturing wildly by a short cord.
-During a final race, Forte gets boxed in again and through ghostly flashbacks, comes to grips with his past, dissolving his blackouts.
+In shades and a microphone in hand, he appears restrained from gesturing wildly by a short cord.
+During a final race, Forte gets boxed in again and, through ghostly flashbacks, comes to grips with his past, dissolving his blackouts.
 Self-cured and in the good graces of race organizers, he returns to big-time oval racing.

-Note: George Barris had quite an imagination but often ignored the concept of form following function.
-Certainly, his claim to fame is television’s Batmobile, which was appropriately cool and had some potentially legitimate functions designed in.
-His “Dragula” coffin-inspired dragster, Herman Munster’s vehicle of choice, was a clever element in the popular franchise.
-The mostly white 1967 Dodge Thunder Charger in this film is a hacked hunk of outrageous work with an unimaginative paint scheme, repainted from its original more creative scheme.
-Barris negates the NASCAR intended aerodynamics of a fastback with a cantilevered roof.
+Note: George Barris had quite an imagination, often ignoring the concept of form following function for attention.
+Certainly, his claim to fame is television’s Batmobile, along with his “Dragula” coffin-inspired dragster, Herman Munster’s vehicle of choice.
+The mostly white 1967 Dodge "Thunder Charger" in this film is a hunk of outrageous work, repainted from its original, more cohesive designBarris hacks up the movie car into three color sections rather than using white as the lead color up front, "speed thrusting" the red and blue to the rear.
 One may wonder how much air was trapped in the remaining fastback section.
-That said, the hugely popular Charger probably generated a lot of conversation exiting the drive-in in the family's ten-year-old Buick.
+That said, the hugely popular Charger generated a lot of conversation exiting the drive-in in the family's ten-year-old Buick.

 No comments: